-Safe accommodation specialist refuges for BAME, LGBTQ+, and disabled victims and their children [not limited to - see section B5] ,which may provide single gender accommodation with dedicated specialist support to victims who share a protected characteristic(s).

-This includes services that are led by and for those that also share protected characteristics and/or have complex needs.
+safe accommodation specialist refuges for BAME, LGBTQ+, and disabled victims and their children [not limited to - see section B5] which may provide single gender accommodation with dedicated specialist support to victims who share a protected characteristic(s) - including services that are led by those that also share the protected characteristic (also known as 'by and for') - and/or have complex needs, i.
+Safe (secure and dedicated to supporting victims of domestic abuse), self-contained accommodation with the same level of specialist domestic abuse support as provided within a refuge but which may be more suitable for victims who are unable to stay in a refuge with communal spaces due to complex support needs or for families with teenage sons for example.